Vol 20, No 1, May 2014

 Reviews editor: Dr Allison Oosterman (AUT)

-• Climate change investigations
+• Climate change and the environment

-Articles on other unthemed topics related to media and journalism theory and practice may also be considered for the edition.
+Articles on unthemed topics related to media and journalism theory and practice may also be considered for the edition.

 The double blind peer-reviewed journal has five main sections: Research articles, Commentaries, Frontline, Forum and Reviews.